 the world's smartest travel social network

-This year Airbnb entered into a partnership with the Bermuda Tourism Authority that involves marketing and the exchange of fees.
-Remarkable, because Bermuda is nothing if not an upmarket destination.
-What's more, Airbnb has now signed memorandums of understanding with a dozen or so Caribbean islands, creating a new era of cooperation between the governments and this company, which not so long ago was frequently accused of tax evasion.
+A few months ago Airbnb entered into a partnership with the Bermuda Tourism Authority that involves marketing and the exchange of fees.
+Then, in December, it signed one with the British Virgin Islands.
+Remarkable, because Bermuda and the BVI are nothing if not upmarket destinations.
+What's more, Airbnb has now signed memorandums of understanding with 16 Caribbean governments, creating a new era of cooperation between those governments and a company that not so long ago was frequently accused of tax evasion.

 And not just tax evasion.
 When I emailed a friend about this topic, he replied, "We're admittedly a little soured on Airbnb these days because of its destructive effects on local rents, overcrowding, and other issues in many areas that are already high-rent like New York City, San Francisco, Paris, and others.
 Has anything crossed your radar about how that might affect the Caribbean?"